Jarred Kelenic Player Props: Mariners vs. Athletics

-Jarred Kelenic -- 0-for-4 in his most recent game -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Mason Miller on the hill, on May 2 at 9:40 PM ET.
+Jarred Kelenic -- batting .306 with three doubles, three home runs, three walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the hill, on May 3 at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+In his most recent appearance, he went 1-for-3 with a double and an RBI against the Athletics.

 Jarred Kelenic Game Info & Props vs. the Athletics